Your complete guide to spring cleaning - CNN Underscored

 For dirt and debris: Poulan Pro Backpack Leaf Blower ($194.99; amazon.com)

 Leaf blowers aren’t just for leaves!
 O’Connor says, “A powerful leaf blower will help you clean out beds, clear the lawn and tidy up your driveway, patio and walkways.”
 Is the garage filthy?
 Use the leaf blower to remove dirt and debris.
-O’Connor prefers a gas-powered backpack blower like the Poulan Pro Backpack Leaf Blower for its size and power.
+O’Connor prefers a gas-powered backpack blower for its size and power.
+The Poulan Pro Backpack Leaf Blower weighs 22 pounds and has adjustable padded shoulder straps.

 For the garage floor and more: Ryobi Electric Pressure Washer ($99; homedepot.com)